-- 1 Place the Input-Output (I/O) board into its slot on the palmrest. - 2 Replace the M2x3 screws to secure the I/O board to the palmrest. - 3 Connect the I/O board cable to its connector on the system board. - 4 Install the: - a speaker - b battery - c base cover - 5 Follow the procedure in After working inside your computer
+- 1 Place the Input-Output (I/O) board into its slot on the palmrest. - 2 Replace the M2x4 screw to secure the I/O board to the palmrest. - 3 Connect the I/O board cable to its connector on the system board. - 4 Install the: - a battery - b base cover - 5 Follow the procedure in After working inside your computer